Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Battle Style

-• PvP: Niche but powerful in certain cups
+• PvP: Niche but effective in specific Ultra League or limited formats

 • Fast Move: Counter